LAStools/LAStools.github.io/download/lassplit_README.txt

   lassplit:

-  splits the input file(s) into several output files based on various parameters.
+  Splits the input file(s) into several output files based on various parameters.
 By default lassplit split a combined LAS file into its original, individual flight lines by splitting based on the point source ID of the points.
 Other options are